Go to the 2001 Space Odyssey shop

 Sci-Fi: The box office king of all genres

 The Sci-Fi box office champ is James Cameron's Avatar released in 2009.
-Not only does it reign over the Sci-Fi box office, it is number one over all genres, earning an amazing 2.74 billion.
+Not only does it reign over the Sci-Fi box office, it is number one over all genres, earning an amazing 2.74 billion (not adjusted for inflation).
 With it's appeal to the family audience, presented in digital 3D, and positive reviews, it remained the number one movie for seven weeks on its first run.
-Cameron's previous film Titanic held on to the box office record for over a decade with 1.8 billion, but nearly doubling that amount with Avatar, his sci-fi adventure on Pandora could potentially remain number one for a generation or more.

-Positive reviews are not necessarily a prerequisite for a sci-fi film to reach the box office top list.
 If you were to Google 'Star Wars: The Phantom Menace reviews', you wouldn't have to dig very deep to find a truckload of scathing reviews.
 Yet, Phantom Menace is currently ranked number two in box office for the sci-fi all time list, earning 849 million.

 Perhaps the very first successful sci-fi film regarding box office would be Fritz Lang's 1927 Metropolis, which earned $615,000 in the U.S alone.
+The budget of the film is not an easy thing to find.
+Researching the web, the closest figure I could find regarding the budget is 1.3 million "Reischmarks."

+According to a RM to U.S. Dollar conversion, that would be approximately $300,000.
 Also unknown is the film's worldwide gross, but it was released in Germany and other European countries.
 With the U.S. revenue combined with the unknown other countries revenue, it wouldn't be a stretch to think that the studio received a profitable return.

 Metropolis was almost 2 hours long, a rarity not just for the fledging sci-fi genre, but for any genre of that time.
 U.S. and some theaters in other countries were reluctant to show a film that ran longer than 90 minutes.
 According to Wikipedia, "Before it was shown outside Germany, the film was cut and re-edited, changing many key elements.
-Metropolis suffered as the original version was thought to be too long.
-This affected the rhythm and pace of the original film.
-As a result of these changes, few people outside of Berlin saw Metropolis as Fritz Lang originally intended; the version shown to European and American audiences in 1928 was disjointed and illogical in parts."

 A little sci-fi film that roared at the box office

 A big budget and a nine digit figure in gross is not necessarily a watermark for what makes a sci-film successful at the box office.
-Neil Blomkamp's 2009 District 9 (produced by Peter Jackson) collected a gross of 200 million dollars, certainly not near the astronomical numbers of Avatar or the Star Wars films, and you can see it's in the lower half of the top grossing sci-films list on your left.
+Neil Blomkamp's 2009 District 9 (produced by Peter Jackson) collected a gross of 200 million dollars, certainly not near the astronomical numbers of Avatar or the Star Wars films.

 However, with a budget of 30 million dollars, considered to be a shoestring budget compared to other major productions made today, it's ratio of budget to gross is quite impressive.

-I've read that a studio receives 50 to 55 percent of the total gross (theater chains don't show the films for the studio out of the goodness of their hearts), though I haven't been able to confirm this quote, but it does sound logical if you weigh in all the hands that touch the film from studio to theater.
-If this equation is valid, that means the studio (TriStar) received approximately a 105 to 110 million dollar gross return.
-Their net profit would be in the range of 50 to 60 million dollars if you figure in other expenses such as marketing costs.
+I've read that a studio receives 45 to 55 percent of the total gross (theater chains don't show the films for the studio out of the goodness of their hearts), though I haven't been able to confirm this quote, but it does sound logical if you weigh in all the hands that touch the film from studio to theater.

 On the other side of the spectrum, classic sci-fi greats such as Blade Runner which resides in many of the top sci-fi lists, performed rather poorly at the box office.
 Blade Runner's success was gained mainly from the VHS tape and DVD industries.